-The photo which started it all, courtesy of basilica.ro.
+The photo that started it all, courtesy of basilica.ro

 Romania loves its religion.
-In fact, over 80 percent of Romanians follow the Orthodox Christian church, meaning its priests have a lot of blessing to do.
-A few times a year, they'll go door to door in every village, town and city, walk through every room and throw holy water at whatever needs blessing with a basil branch – always for a price, of course.
+In fact, more than 80 percent of Romanians follow the Eastern Orthodox Church, meaning its priests have a lot of blessing to do.
+A few times a year, they'll go door to door in every village, town, and city, walk through every room and throw holy water at whatever needs blessing with a basil branch—always for a price, of course.

 However, sometimes the basil branch just won't do.
-The guy poking the TV screens with a paint-roller in the photo above is the resourceful leader of the Romanian church, Patriarch Daniel, who's become an internet superstar after developing a new blessing technique that involves dipping a paint roller in holy water and using it to bless hard-to-reach surfaces.
+The guy poking the TV screens with a paint roller in the photo above is the resourceful leader of the Romanian Orthodox Church, Patriarch Daniel, who's become an internet superstar after developing a new blessing technique that involves dipping a paint roller in holy water and using it to bless hard-to-reach surfaces.

 You can do that if you like, or you can scroll through all these photos of Patriarch Daniel using his blessing rod instead.